solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

     | `azure_openai` | Contains the UDFs that enable calling an Azure OpenAI endpoint. |
     | `azure_cognitive` | Provides UDFs and composite types related to integrating the database with Azure Cognitive Services. |

 2. The functions and types are all associated with one of the schemas.
 To review the functions defined in the `azure_ai` schema, use the `\df` meta-command, specifying the schema whose functions should be displayed.
-The `\x` commands before and after the `\df` command toggle the expanded display on and off to make the output from the command easier to view in the Azure Cloud Shell.
+The `\x auto` command preceding `\df` allows the expanded display to be automatically applied when necessary to make the output from the command easier to view in the Azure Cloud Shell.

     ```sql
-    \x
+    \x auto
     \df+ azure_ai.*
-    \x
     ```

     The `azure_ai.set_setting()` function lets you set the endpoint and key values for Azure AI services.
 It accepts a **key** and the **value** to assign it.
 The `azure_ai.get_setting()` function provides a way to retrieve the values you set with the `set_setting()` function.
 It accepts the **key** of the setting you want to view.
 For both methods, the key must be one of the following: